-We are pleased to present the first set of audited financial statements for The Co-operative Pension Scheme (Pace): The Co-operative Bank Section ("Bank Section") for the period 7 August to 5 October 2018.
-The financial statements (set out on pages 7 to 34) have been prepared and audited in accordance with Sections 41(1) and (6) of the Pensions Act 1995.
+We are pleased to present the audited financial statements for The Co-operative Pension Scheme (Pace): The Co-operative Bank Section ("Bank Section") for the period 6 October 2018 to 5 April 2019.
+The financial statements (set out on pages 7 to 39) have been prepared and audited in accordance with Sections 41(1) and (6) of the Pensions Act 1995.

-Further details about the Bank Section, including the investment report, are set out in the consolidated Pace Scheme report and accounts for the 18 month period ended 5 October 2018 and these financial statements should be read in conjunction with them.
+Further details about the Bank Section, including the investment report, are set out in the consolidated Pace Scheme report and accounts for the 6 month period ended 5 April 2019 and these financial statements should be read in conjunction with them.